JohnsonHsieh/ChaoSpecies/README.md

     library(ChaoSpecies)

 ### License
-The iNEXT package is licensed under the GPLv2.
+The ChaoSpecies package is licensed under the GPLv2.
 See the files listed below for additional details.

-- COPYING - radyant package license (GPLv2)
-- NOTICE - Copyright notices for additional included software